Compulsory insurance in France reaches across many sectors. Here’s an essential guide to make sure you’re properly insured while living in France.

 - Overview of insurance in France

 - Which insurance in France is legally required?

 - Optional forms of insurance in France

-- Insurance companies in France
+- Commercial insurance in France

 Clements Worldwide provides international insurance solutions to expats around the world.
 Their Auto, Personal Property, Income Protection, Life, and Health policies for the global community come with superior service and over 70 years’ experience.
 So, with Clements Worldwide you'll have the right protection wherever you are in the world.

 France is one of the world’s most developed insurance markets, ranking fifth globally and second in Europe (behind only the UK).
 The French insurance sector brought in a revenue of €293 million in 2017 and there are 285 insurance companies operating in the country.